So, What Exactly Is "Delta Plus"?

 "To date, there is no clear evidence that it conveys enough of a benefit to the virus to allow it to dominate the original Delta variant," Colin Angus, a public health policy modeller and analyst in England told The Washington Post.
 "So although it is clearly here, there is no obvious sign that it has gained a foothold over existing variants of the virus."

-What we do know is that vaccines are still the best defense against the coronavirus, even as it continues to mutate.
+What we do know is that vaccines are still the best defence against the coronavirus, even as it continues to mutate.